laravel/docs/queries.md

 		['email' => 'dayle@example.com', 'votes' => 0]
 	]);

+#### Auto-Incrementing IDs

+If the table has an auto-incrementing id, use the `insertGetId` method to insert a record and then retrieve the ID:

+	$id = DB::table('users')->insertGetId(
+		['email' => 'john@example.com', 'votes' => 0]
+	);

+> **Note:** When using PostgreSQL the insertGetId method expects the auto-incrementing column to be named `id`.
+If you would like to retrieve the ID from a different "sequence", you may pass the sequence name as the second parameter to the `insertGetId` method.

 <a name="updates"></a>
 ## Updates

 Of course, in addition to inserting records into the database, the query builder can also update existing records using the `update` method.
 The `update` method, like the `insert` method, accepts an array of column and value pairs containing the columns to be updated.

-Of course, you may constrain the `update` query using `where` clauses:
+You may constrain the `update` query using `where` clauses:

 	DB::table('users')
 	            ->where('id', 1)